 - ¼ tsp.
 Lemon zest optional

 - ¼ tsp.
-Louisiana style hot sauce we prefer Crystal brand
+Louisiana style hot sauce we prefer Crystal brand (you could use Tabasco sauce)

 - ½ tsp.
 Paprika preferably smoked